octacian/protplus/README.md

 ProtPlus isn't just "Yet Another Protection Mod", instead, it is the most featured protection mod to date.
 With the combination of chatcommand-based protection as is seen in ShadowNinja's [areas](https://forum.minetest.net/viewtopic.php?t=7239), protection blocks as seen in TenPlus1's [protector](https://github.com/tenplus1/protector), and per-chunk claims as seen in [landrush](https://forum.minetest.net/viewtopic.php?id=4799), ProtPlus offers everything you could need from a protection mod. **Note:** The latter two features are still in progress.

 ProtPlus has an advanced API including overlap checking, renaming, member and owner management, and more.
-These API features can be accessed via the protection blocks (WIP), chatcommands, and partially via the WorldEdit-like wand
+These API features can be accessed via the protection blocks (WIP), chatcommands, and partially via the WorldEdit-like wand.

+Protected regions also allow setting flags, which can change other game variables such as preventing damage or showing an HUD in the top-left corner of the screen.
+These flags can be managed via the `/protflags` chatcommand.
+Valid flags include `damage` (boolean).

 To learn about the API, read API.md.